togramf/S4-POO_TP/README.md

 Ideas :
-refer to cells with index ? a tab ? first : only take mouse click to place nought/cross ? in order to code the game then : to hoover, convert mouse position to corresponding cell ?
+refer to cells with index ? a tab ? first : only take mouse click to place nought/cross ? in order to code the game then : to hoover, convert mouse position to corresponding cell problem : fix noughts and crosses when mouse_pressed

 - [x] install p6 as submodule